Cataloochee (Great Smoky Mountains): Elk population

-Historical structures in Cataloochee
+Historical structures

 For anthropological and historical purposes, the National Park Service has preserved several structures dating to Cataloochee's pre-park days.
-Unlike other historical areas of the park such as Cades Cove and the Mountain Farm Museum at Oconaluftee, many of the structures in Cataloochee have a more modern look, and are more representative of life in the early 20th century as opposed to pioneer life in Appalachia.
+Unlike other historical areas of the park such as Cades Cove and the Mountain Farm Museum at Oconaluftee, many of the structures in Cataloochee have a more modern look and are more representative of life in the early 20th century as opposed to pioneer life in Appalachia.
 Notable exceptions are the Cook Cabin and Hannah Cabin.

 The Hannah Cabin in Little Cataloochee was built by John Jackson Hannah, the son of Little Cataloochee pioneer Evan Hannah.
 The cabin's chimney is one of only three surviving brick chimneys in the national park.

 The Cook Cabin in Little Cataloochee was built by Dan Cook in the 1850s.
 It was dismantled in the 1970s after being vandalized, and restored to its original site in 1999.
 The ruins of Cook's applehouse (built by Cook's son-in-law Will Messer) are on the opposite side of the trail.

 The Palmer House in Big Cataloochee was built in 1869 by George Lafayette Palmer.
 Originally a log cabin, a framed addition and weatherboarding were added later by Palmer's son, Jarvis.
 Along with the house, the site includes the Palmers' frame springhouse, smokehouse, and barn.
 The house now contains a self-guided museum.

 The Palmer Chapel in Big Cataloochee was built in 1898 on land deeded by Mary Ann Palmer.

 The Caldwell House in Big Cataloochee was built 1898-1903 by Hiram Caldwell.
 The Caldwell Barn, adjacent to the house, was built in 1923.

 The Steve Woody House in Big Cataloochee was built in 1880 by Steve Woody, the son of Jonathan Woody.
 The house was originally built of logs.
 Later, paneling and extra rooms were added as lumber from sawmills became widely available.
 The house is located along the Rough Fork Trail, a mile from the road.
 Woody's springhouse is nearby.

 The Little Cataloochee Baptist Church (sometimes called Ola Baptist Church) in Little Cataloochee was built in 1889.
 Will Messer later built the belfry, which included a bell donated by William Hannah.

 The Messer Barn was built by Will Messer around 1905, and was originally located in Little Cataloochee.
 It was later moved to the ranger's residence, where it stands today.
 Messer's applehouse is now located at the Mountain Farm Museum in Oconaluftee.
 Will's cousin, John Messer, built the Messer Barn that now stands in Greenbrier, on the Tennessee side of the mountains.

-Along with these intact structures, a number of rockwalls, chimney falls, and cemeteries remain in the Caldwell Fork, Big Cataloochee, and Little Cataloochee valleys.
+Along with these intact structures, a number of rock walls, chimney falls, and cemeteries remain in the Caldwell Fork, Big Cataloochee, and Little Cataloochee valleys.